Credioni/capstone/README.md

 ## Basic Idea
 RAG models primarily focus on text-based retrieval, limiting their effectiveness in multimedia applications.
 This project enhances RAG with multimodal retrieval by incorporating image, video, and text embeddings.
-By integrating image and text embeddings in queries, the system enables faster and more efficient retrieval, even on low-bandwidth networks.
-The use of compact embeddings ensures quick access to relevant multimedia content, making AI-generated responses more contextually rich and diverse
+By integrating image and text embeddings in queries, the system enables faster and more efficient retrieval **for retrieving textual context** -from arXiv-embeddings.
+With even on low-bandwidth networks.
+The use of compact embeddings ensures quick access to relevant multimedia content, making AI-generated responses more contextually rich and diverse.

 Create a scientific research assistant that retrieves related text, images, and videos from academic papers.